ns-r/ns-links/content/bmt/fieldcamp.md

 ## Duration
 5 days, 4 nights; SIT teset on day 5.

+## Tips
+- **Defecate one time good one before moving out**: You'll have to defecate in a hole otherwise.
+- **Always keep track of your RAI**: Don't lose them.
+- **Sleep with your boots on**: Take them off and poweder your feet, but remember to put them back on before sleeping.

 ## Schedule
 *Your schedule likely won't be the exact same as this one*

 ### Day 1
 - Reach the plantation
 - Set up tents